 In solar plants, bimetallic lugs are used to join copper busbars and aluminium conductors in a variety of electrical applications, including combiner boxes, switchgear, and control panels.
 Whereas ring type of lugs is used in blot & nuts plotted areas.
 We use this type of connector in MCB, MCCB, ACB, OCB, and the electrical panel areas.

-Boot-type connectors are frequently used for control and instrument cables.
+Boot-type connector are frequently used for control and instrument cables.
 U type of lugs is used in the relays, timer, contactor and MCB areas.
 Understanding the types of lugs and their application is essential to choosing the right kind of lug for the required appliance.